truongnguyenp/truongnguyen-profile/README.md

 Developer based in VietNam.
 I enjoy crafting web applications and diving into new technologies to build innovative solutions.
 - 🚀 Currently, I'm working at **Sky Mavis**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
+- 🌐 I'm also the founder of **OpenverseHQ**, where we are building innovative solutions and decentralized apps.
 - 📚 My current learning journey includes delving into **Blockchain technologies (Solana, ETH, ...)**, honing my Backend development skills, mastering Infrastructure management, and exploring the vast